Publications by Others

 (Aug 2018) On the Revolutionary Road to Reproductive Justice

-by Michelle Truong, International Women’s Health Coalition August 6, 2018 Dr. Willie Parker is an abortion provider because of, not despite, his Christian faith.
-At a moment when refusal of care due to conscience claims obstructs reproductive justice, emphasizing the role conscience plays in compassionate and ethical medical care, as Dr. Parker does, means a […]
+Dr. Willie Parker is an abortion provider because of, not despite, his Christian faith.
+At a moment when refusal of care due to conscience claims obstructs reproductive justice, emphasizing the role conscience plays in compassionate and ethical medical care, as Dr. Parker does, means a revolutionary shift in thinking about power—prioritizing the needs of the […]

 -